Great products require great materials. We develop all of our materials from scratch and make well-informed

 Higher recycling rate, end-of-life option

-Together with the experts of one of the world's largest manufacturers, we have succeeded in developing a new material with outstanding properties.
+Together with the experts of one of the world's largest manufacturers, we have succeeded in

 The laboratory comparison with commercially available artificial leathers is quite convincing: